 Since 2003, Global Footprint Network has offered meaningful and scalable metrics with actionable insights about natural resource consumption and capacity.
 It has engaged with more than 50 nations, 30 cities and 70 global partners to deliver scientific insights on sustainability that have driven high-impact policy and investment decisions.

 In 2018, Global Footprint Network formed a partnership with York University to improve the independence and robustness of the National Ecological Footprint and Biocapacity Accounts, which track the Ecological Footprint and Biocapacity of more than 200 countries and regions.

 Centre for the Understanding of Sustainable Prosperity (CUSP)

 The Centre for the Understanding of Sustainable Prosperity (CUSP) is an internationally leading research organization, drawing together expert partners from academic and non-academic institutions.
 Its research is focused on what prosperity means in a world of environmental, social, and economic limits.

 The Ecological Footprint Initiative shares the Centre's research focus and has collaborated on research about the use of Ecological Footprint and Biocapacity as metrics of biophysical limits and of sustainability.
 This research has been funded by the United Kingdom's Economic and Social Research Council.

 Social Sciences and Humanities Research Council of Canada

-The initiative has benefited from funding from the Faculty of Environmental and Urban Change (and the former Faculty of Environmental Studies), from York University, and from a private donor who wishes not to be named.
+This initiative has also benefited from funding from the Faculty of Environmental and Urban Change (and the former Faculty of Environmental Studies), from York University's office of the Provost and Vice President Academic, and from a private donor who wishes not to be named.